DoctorWkt/SubC/8_Expression_Parsing.md

     token.

 For this reason, SubC assumes that any expression is both an lvalue and an rvalue until such times as it can be confirmed to be an lvalue.
+The type and "lvalue"-ness of each expression is kept in an `lvalue` structure.

 I've taken the liberty of changing the `lvalue` structure in SubC from an array of three `int`s into a proper structure (in [src/defs.h](src/defs.h)) because the use